Miguel-Ferreira-hub/Financial-Modelling/README.md

 </p>

 # Future Work
-Future work aims to implement this strategy live, pulling data from the Interactive Brokers API and deploying a model in a paper trading capacity.
+Future work aims to implement this strategy live, pulling data from the Interactive Brokers API and deploying the model in a paper trading capacity.